-This page provides basic information for anyone who needs to find out about WEEE and batteries.
-It tells why they are important and how they can be recycled.
-It also provides links to other pages of more detailed compliance guidance for producers, importers, distributors and retailers of EEE and batteries.
+This page provides access to information to anyone who needs to find out about WEEE and batteries including why they are important and how they can be recycled.
+It also provides links to more detailed compliance guidance for producers, importers, distributors and retailers of EEE and batteries.

 The EPA’s publication associated reporting templates to provide assistance and information for individuals and organisations engaged in the management of contaminated land and groundwater at EPA licensed sites.